dreamsicle-io/wp-backstage/README.md

-# wp-cpt-factory
+# WP CPT Factory

-A PHP class to quickly add normalized custom post types with all the bells and whistles.
+A PHP class to quickly add normalized custom post types to a WordPress installation, with all the extras.